EDITORS' CODE OF PRACTICE COMMITTEE | ABOUT US

 In line with the recommendations of the Leveson Report in 2012, the committee is currently being restructured to include a greatly increased lay membership.
-In addition to the chairman and director of the new regulatory authority, there will be three independent lay members.
+In addition to the chairman and chief executive of the Independent Press Standards Organisation (IPSO), the new regulatory body, there will be three independent lay members.
 They will join ten editors from the national, regional and magazine industry.
-The Code committee's current chairman is Paul Dacre, Editor of the Daily Mail and Editor-in-chief of Associated Newspapers.
+The Code committee's chairman is Paul Dacre, Editor of the Daily Mail and Editor-in-chief of Associated Newspapers.

 The committee's role is to write, review and revise the Code, often considering suggestions for amendments from the public, or civil society, as well as from within the industry.

 If you would like to suggest an amendment click here, or send it to: